ashwin-pc/hiccup/README.md

 Search looks at the `name`, `link` and `tags` field of each link in the config to find a match.

+To edit the search providers, toggle the edit mode, click on the edit icon on the search bar to add your desired search provider.
+You can add multiple search providers

 ### Dragging your links/images/configs to add them

 You cann now add/edit the links and background images of each of the cards by simply dragging that link or image from another browser window onto Hiccups link cards.
 The featured cards have two drop boxes, a link dropbox and image dropbox.
 To quickly update the background image, use the image dropbox.

-You can also uplad a config by dropping a config file onto anny droppable card.
+You can also upload a config by dropping a config file onto any droppable card.
 Hiccup will be able to load it.

 ### Using Edit mode